Smanar/CYD-Domoticz-Remote/README.md

 - Donwload Visual Studio Code https://code.visualstudio.com/
 - Install PlatformIO on it https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation
 - Download the project and open it with Visual Studio Code.
+- Take a look in the platformio.ini file.
+- Configure your device.
+ATM the project is configured for the 2432S028R, so you need to create a board configuration file in the "boards" folder and set it in the platformio.ini file (l14).
+You can find information to make it on google, for exemple on the first link of this part, else you ask me, I can try to make one.
 - ???
 - Just launch a compilation (Build) and upload (Upload) the code on the device using the USB cable.
 Don't forget to short press the button (Boot) on the device to autorie tha action.
 - On first launch, configure the Wifi, the domoticz IP and port, and on setting select the devices you want o display on the Homepage.